All information in this FAQ is subject to change according to public health and safety guidelines.

 Will I still be able to hang out in common areas (lounges, the Commons, etc.?)

 Yes.
-The furniture has been moved to be properly physically distanced.
-The capacity of such areas has been reduced as a result.
 You are asked to wipe down areas with sanitizers and wipes found by these areas when you leave your chosen space.

 COVID-19 Vaccination Policies

-Innovation Works requires all staff, co-tenant members, volunteers and guests to be vaccinated for COVID-19.
+Innovation Works requires all staff, co-tenant members, volunteers and guests to be fully vaccinated for COVID-19.

 How do I submit my proof of vaccination?